-As you can see in the example above, Statement #1 has been paid and is now closed.
-Statement #2 is the most current statement.
+As you can see in the example above, statement #1 has been paid and is now closed. statement #3 is the most current statement.

 Statements can be sent to your customers automatically via email.
-When you choose to send Statements automatically, they will always be sent when the Statement “closes”.
-At your option, you may also choose to have the Statement emailed when payment is received, in the event that payment is not received when it first becomes due.
+When you choose to send statements automatically, they will always be sent when the statement “closes”.
+At your option, you may also choose to have the statement emailed when payment is received, in the event that payment is not received when it first becomes due.
 See the section on statement lifecycle for more information.
 These configuration options are available under the settings tab in the statements sub-tab.